Rapptz/discord.py/docs/guide/topics/error_handling.rst

 In :ref:`Application Commands <discord_app_commands>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To handle errors in a :class:`~.app_commands.CommandTree` there's two ways of doing so:
+There are two ways of handling errors in a :class:`~.app_commands.CommandTree`:
   - Subclassing :class:`~.app_commands.CommandTree` and overriding :meth:`~.app_commands.CommandTree.on_error`.
   - Decorating a function with :meth:`~.app_commands.CommandTree.error`, which is the recommended way.